Management and Change: Critical Evaluation of a range of principles and frameworks for managing change

 Source: Managing Change in the NHS 2001.

-There is today a plethora of books on and about 'managing change' but in our linked PowerPoint modules we have relied on the following:
+There are a plethora of books on 'managing change'.
+In the linked PowerPoint modules we have relied on the following:

 Beyond these we recommend a number of Booklets in a series, 'Managing Change in the NHS' published from May 2001.